 - impose conditions for up to 36 months (with a review) (immediate conditions can be applied if required)

 - suspend the registrant for up to 12 months (with or without a review) (immediate suspension can be applied if required)

 The PPC may also refer the case back to the case examiners, Investigating Committee, to any other Practice Committee or to the Interim Orders Committee.

 If the PPC decides that a registrant’s ability to practise is effected because of deficient professional performance it must cancel any interim order currently in place.

 In the interests of public accountability, hearings before the PPC are generally open to the public.
 They may, however, be heard:

-Membership of the PPC is drawn from the fitness to practise panellists who are both dental professionals and lay members.
+Membership of the PPC is drawn from the fitness to practise panelists who are both dental professionals and lay members.

 The rules governing the procedures of the PPC are the General Dental Council (Fitness to Practice) Rules Order of Council 2006.

-The current guidance in use Guidance for the Practice Committees - including Sanctions Guidance (328.9 KB, PDF).
+The current guidance in use for Practice Committees is Guidance for the Practice Committees - including sanctions guidance.